apache/airflow/docs/security.rst

 To turn on LDAP authentication configure your ``airflow.cfg`` as follows.
 Please note that the example uses an encrypted connection to the ldap server as we do not want passwords be readable on the network level.

+If you are using LDAPS with self-signed certificate you'll need to change the `cert_validation` configuration for `CERT_OPTIONAL`.
+By default the certificate is checked and validated.
+The three values possibles for the configuration of the validation are:

+  * `CERT_NONE`: certificate ignored
+  * `CERT_OPTIONAL`: certificate not required, but validated if provided
+  * `CERT_REQUIRED` by default: certificate required and validated

+Check the `TLS documentation of the ldap3 library <https://ldap3.readthedocs.io/en/latest/ssltls.html>` for more information.

 Additionally, if you are using Active Directory, and are not explicitly specifying an OU that your users are in, you will need to change ``search_scope`` to "SUBTREE".